15 Best Things To Do In Japan: What To Do For Fun In Japan

 Best Things To Do In Japan

-Japan has lots of Samurai castles left over from its medieval period.
+Japan has lots of castles left over from its medieval period, when Samurai warriors ruled the land.
 These fortresses are impressive works of art and they can be fascinating to explore.

-This is hands down one of my favorite things to do in Japan, and it’s pretty budget friendly!
+This is hands down one of the best things to do in Japan, and it’s pretty budget friendly!

 2. Wear A Kimono